 So my brother was in the process of breaking up with his girlfriend.
 She left her computer unlocked & he decided to check it to see about some of his suspicions.— Ijeoma Oluo (@IjeomaOluo) March 21, 2018

 Found out she was cheating - with MY boyfriend

 Many responses in this thread did a great job highlighting just how fucking stupid men are.
 It’s bad enough being a cheater, but being incredibly dumb about it too?
 Salt in the wound.

 Oh!
-And my dad got caught by his girlfriend the front desk lady at my school when I was little because he put his other girlfriend in as someone who could pick me up— a lying poet (@DamianneTweets) March 21, 2018
+And my dad got caught by his girlfriend the front desk lady at my school when I was little because he put his other girlfriend in as someone who could pick me up— laying low in a small town with your mom (@DamianneTweets) March 21, 2018